kmann3/EtherpunksMoneyRegister/README.md

 ## TBI

+* Fix category selection in recurring transaction and transactions.
 * RecurringTransactionDetails: Handle file data / ability to download
 * Files: Consider a lookup for types of files such as bills, contracts, warranties, etc
 * Export/Import: Test: file data, lookups, and link tables